imhassla/proxy-machine/README.md

 # Proxy Machine

-- proxy.py - retrieves and checks HTTP, HTTPS, SOCKS4, and SOCKS5 proxies.
+- proxy.py - retrieves and checks HTTP, SOCKS4, and SOCKS5 proxies.

 - scan.py - performs port scaning with socks4 socket using founded proxies.

 - checker.py - checks all types of proxies from scan_results or custom API '-url'

+- start.py - runs local hosted API service for HTTP, SOCKS4, and SOCKS5 proxies.

 The availability of all proxies is checked using a GET request to https://httpbin.org/ip.